fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Invoked whenever the effective value of any dependency property on this DependencyObject has been updated.
 The specific dependency property that changed is reported in the event data.

-> OnQueryContinueDrag(QueryContinueDragEventArgs)		(Inherited from DependencyObject)

-Invoked when an unhandled QueryContinueDrag attached event reaches an element in its route that is derived from this class.
-Implement this method to add class handling for this event.

 > OnQueryCursor(QueryCursorEventArgs)

 Invoked when an unhandled QueryCursor attached event reaches an element in its route that is derived from this class.
 Implement this method to add class handling for this event.